 How to Treat Hamstring Tendinopathy

 At Barefoot Physiotherapy, we utilise the best evidence-based research to know how to treat high hamstring tendinopathy.
-In your assessment at Barefoot, your physiotherapists will ascertain the extent of your injury and formulate a plan for the best steps to start your healing.
-In most instances, your physiotherapist will suggest a conservative approach to rehab including initial rest, icing of the area, stretching and strengthening of the affected muscles and surrounding muscle groups.
+Your Physiotherapist will ascertain the extent of your injury and formulate a plan for the best steps to start your healing.
+In most instances, your physiotherapist will suggest a conservative approach to rehab.
+This will include initial rest, icing of the area, stretching and strengthening of the affected muscles and surrounding muscle groups.
 In some instances when the pain doesn’t improve with conservative management, further treatment interventions may be required.
-However, your physiotherapists will consult with you and your GP if they believe alternative treatments such as corticosteroid injections may be beneficial.
+Your physiotherapists will consult with you and your GP if they believe alternative treatments such as corticosteroid injections may be beneficial.

 Treating Proximal Hamstring Tendinopathy

-Your Barefoot physiotherapist will be highly skilled in knowing how to treat a hamstring tendinopathy and will prescribe a management plan which may include some of the following exercises.
+Your Barefoot Physiotherapist will be highly skilled in knowing how to treat a hamstring tendinopathy.
+They will prescribe a management plan which may include some of the following exercises.

 The initial phase of rehab will include relative rest or a reduction in training volume.
 Your physiotherapist will help you understand your individual aggravating factors for the tendon and work with you to build solutions.
-This might include regular breaks from sitting, avoiding hill walking, using a cushion to sit on and tendon relieving exercises such as isometric hamstring contractions i.e., digging your heel into ground while you are sitting.
+This might include regular breaks from sitting, avoiding hill walking, using a cushion to sit on and tendon relieving exercises.
+Some of these exercises include isometric hamstring contractions i.e., digging your heel into ground while you are sitting.